rrnyquist/ebenezer/_Scripture/ESV/35_Habakkuk.md

 I saw the tents of Cushan in affliction; the curtains of the land of Midian did tremble. ^0307

-Was your wrath against the rivers, O Lord?
+Was your wrath against the rivers, O LORD?
 Was your anger against the rivers, or your indignation against the sea, when you rode on your horses, on your chariot of salvation? ^0308

 You stripped the sheath from your bow, calling for many arrows.
-You split the earth with rivers. ^0309
+Selah You split the earth with rivers. ^0309

 The mountains saw you and writhed; the raging waters swept on; the deep gave forth its voice; it lifted its hands on high. ^0310